human-d3v/f_magazine/NeoVim_as_IDE.md

 clicking on the application in the applications menu.

 ### The nvim directory structure:
 This can be a headache for new users.
-Inside the `~/.config/nvim` directory, both the Lua API and the Lazy package manager expect the following files and directories to be present.
+Inside the `~/.config/nvim` directory, NeoVim following files and directories to be present.

 *the list of searched-for directories can also be found by typing `:h runtimepath`*